kursjan/petitparser2/docs/csgrammar.md

 # Extracting the Structure

-In the [previous chapter](grammar.md) we created a parser to extract a list of javascript strings from an HTML source.
+In the [previous chapter](grammar.md) we created a parser to extract a list of JavaScript strings from an HTML source.
 Now we extend the parser to extract an HTML structure as well.

 ## Matching Open And Close Tags